DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/Hooks/Index.rst

 ~~~~~~~~~~~~~~~~~~

 To register a Rewrite Configurator the class name inside TYPO3_CONF_VARS should be *LanguageService* and the
 function name is *registerRewriteConfigurator*.
-The implementation doesn't expect a specific function name so
+The implementation doesn't prescribes a specific function name
-you have to specify it by yourself.
+so you have to specify it by yourself.

 **Example:** ::